7 business challenges to overcome

 You could also consider ways to speed up your working capital cycle, which is the time it takes to turn existing assets into cash.
 Devising ways to get paid faster, while leaving your own payments to the due dates, might be something to think about.

-Tip: Read our Planning for positive cash flow article.
+Tip: Read our 5 strategies for positive cash flow article.

 Unsurprisingly, your customers will probably want to do business with people they know, like and trust; and you may feel the same way about your suppliers.
 Think about whether having a sound relationship with your suppliers – which gives you the peace of mind they won’t let you down – could be better than relationships that are based on price alone.